aboutcode-org/scancode-action/README.md

     # The list of output formats to generate.
     # Default is 'json xlsx spdx cyclonedx'
     output-formats:

+    # Relative path within the $GITHUB_WORKSPACE for pipeline inputs.
+    # Default is 'scancode-inputs'
+    inputs-path:

     # Name of the project.
     # Default is 'scancode-action'